Bahler-Lab/AnGeLi/README.md

 * The primary field of joining is the Systematic_ID e.g. SPAC1002.01
 * Mapped value is fomrfrom source noted below, if there is no value then the original value is used.
 * GO and FYPO fields are ordered, it has not been verified is this is a requirement, but for sake of simplicity this convention has been retained.
+* For GO and FYPO we will scan the directory and fetch the latest file.
+This is because the date is embedded in the file name

 Heading details
 | Header Name | Description | Sample Value |